Carlos-Jr/fastsoccersim/README.md

 # fastsoccersim
-Fast VSS simulator  for Algorithm tests
+The most simple VSS simulator  for Algorithm tests